AdaptiveConsulting/ReactiveTraderCloud/CLIENT.md

 The [service worker](src/client/Web/serviceWorkerRegistration.ts) will need to be running for local development.

-The settings for the PWA are configured in [`manifest.json`](public/manifest.json), plus various settings in index.html `<head>`.
-All attempts to date to bring iOS splash screens back to life have been fruitless, see [pwa-splash-screens](https://github.com/applification/pwa-splash-screens/blob/master/index.html) for reference, previous client [index.html](https://github.com/AdaptiveConsulting/ReactiveTraderCloud/blob/chore/classic-retirement/src/client/public/index.html) and many angry comments on the web.
+The settings for the PWA are configured in [`manifest.json`](public-pwa/manifest.json), plus various settings in index.html `<head>`.
+All attempts to date to bring iOS splash screens back to life have been fruitless, see [pwa-splash-screens](https://github.com/AdaptiveConsulting/blob/master/public-pwa/splashscreen) for reference.

 ## Token replacement

-The PWA [`manifest.json`](public/manifest.json) file and the [OpenFin manifests](public/openfin) contain tokens in the form `{{token}}` that can be replaced at build time with environment-specific values (e.g. the application name may have an environment suffix).
+The PWA [`manifest.json`](public-pwa/manifest.json) file and the [OpenFin manifests](public-openfin) contain tokens in the form `{{token}}` that can be replaced at build time with environment-specific values (e.g. the application name may have an environment suffix).

 ## Deployment